martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 mobile_settings_schema()
 mobile_settings()
 mobile_action(action, payload)
+mobile_download(download_id)
 ```

-Only declared actions can be called.
+Only manifest-declared actions and downloads can be called.
+A download descriptor contains a path inside the plug-in directory, a safe file name and a MIME type; the API validates the path before streaming it.
 Arbitrary plug-in functions and HTML are never exposed.
 Legacy plug-ins remain visible but simply report that no native mobile contribution is available.

+`mobile_download(download_id)` returns an object with `path`, `filename` and `mime_type`. `path` is server-internal and is never serialized to the JSON client.
+The download response is the raw file body with the declared MIME type and `Content-Disposition: attachment`; it does not use the normal JSON envelope.
+The core resolves both the plug-in root and returned path, rejects traversal or a file outside that root and verifies that the file still exists before opening it.

 The manifest fragment is: